 "On the eve of retirement, Kirk and McCoy are charged with assassinating the Klingon High Chancellor and imprisoned.
 The Enterprise crew must help them escape to thwart a conspiracy aimed at sabotaging the last best hope for peace."

 On this day in 2000 (in the Philippines), Supernova exploded on the silver screen.
-Directed by Walter Hill, the SciFi feature starred Angela Bassett and James Spader, and here's the plot summary as provided by IMDB.com:
+Directed by Walter Hill (and a few others), the SciFi feature starred Angela Bassett, James Spader, and Robin Tunney.
+Here's the plot summary as provided by IMDB.com:

 "Supernova chronicles the search and rescue patrol of a medical ship in deep space in the early 22nd century and its six-member crew which includes a captain and pilot, a co-pilot, a medical officer, a medical technician, a search and rescue."